Please click here for an updated version of this post.

 The feedback license appears in many tech contracts.
 It usually gives the vendor a broad, perpetual license to any “feedback” from the customer’s staff: any suggestion about the vendor’s products and services.
 Sometimes the clause goes further, assigning ownership of feedback to the vendor.
 (Click here for a full-length example.)
 The problem is, no one can actually own an idea or suggestion.
 There’s no such thing as a patent or copyright on an idea.
 And if no one would own feedback, what does the clause license or assign?
 What does the feedback clause actually do?

 What does it mean?

 There are three possible interpretations:

 - No Impact: The feedback clause has no impact whatsoever.
 That’s possible, but it seems likely a court would try to find some meaning.

 - No Trade Secrets: The clause means feedback is not the customer’s trade secret.
 So if the customer would’ve had trade secret rights in a suggestion about the vendor’s product, those rights don’t apply.
 But that’s far-fetched because it’s hard to imagine a customer trade secret covering a suggestion about the vendor’s product.

 - Real IP License: The clause grants rights to IP somehow related to the feedback.
 So if the customer invents something related to its staff-member’s suggestion about the vendor’s product, and it patents that invention, the vendor owns the patent or has a license.
 Or if the customer writes software related to the feedback, the vendor owns the copyright or has a license.
-But that’s also far-fetched because it’s hard to imagine the customer meant to transfer a copyright or patent through such a short, casual clause, with no royalties, accounting, limits, etc. It’s also hard to guess at the connection necessary between the feedback and the patent or copyright.
+But that’s also far-fetched because it’s hard to imagine the customer meant to transfer a copyright or patent through such a short, casual clause, with no royalties, accounting, etc. It’s also hard to guess at the connection necessary between the feedback and the patent or copyright.
 Feedback is an idea, which again can’t be patented or protected by copyright.
 So the patent or copyright would have to cover some other asset created by the customer, possibly loosely related to the idea.

 None of these interpretations is fully convincing, but that’s all we’ve got.